Catalonia ponders independence 'leap of faith'

 The court said, in particular, that the reference to Catalonia as a "nation" within Spain was unconstitutional.

-The "Estatute" (statute) had been ratified in a referendum in 2006, after an initial version adopted by the Catalan parliament in 2005 had been modified by the Spanish parliament.
+The "Estatut" (statute) had been ratified in a referendum in 2006, after an initial version adopted by the Catalan parliament in 2005 had been modified by the Spanish parliament.

 The ruling was a turning point for Catalonia.